-Corrupt drivers are the source of errors and issues of your system especially the infamous Blue Screen of Death of BSOD.
+Corrupt drivers are the source of errors and issues in your computers, especially the infamous Blue Screen of Death (BSoD).
 Every hardware installed on your system needs a driver to run and perform its relative functions properly.

 Windows Driver Verifier Utility